Mikulus6/Cultures-map-editor/documentation/formats/library.md

-After extracting the mentioned archives, one can delete or temporarily remove `*.lib` files from their initial location and try to run the game, which, if properly working, indicates the correctness of preformed extractions.
+After extracting the mentioned archives, one can delete or temporarily remove `*.lib` files from their initial location and try to run the game, which, if properly working, indicates the correctness of performed extractions.
 Make sure to have a backup of files meant for deletion in case something goes wrong.